Day One as Director of Public Relations for Binion’s Horseshoe

 “Well, I have a serious problem here, you see.
 You’ve had some very interesting things to say about us in the past.
 Look here.”

-With that, Nick sprawled out a file which spilled out dozens of Internet posts of mine to various online forums, as well as articles I’d written for Card Player, Poker Digest, and others.
+With that, Nick sprawled out a file that spilled out dozens of Internet posts of mine to various online forums, as well as articles I’d written for Card Player, Poker Digest, and others.
 Some passages were highlighted in yellow.
 The goodies had been provided by Federico Schiavo, who worked sort of as IT man/investigator for the Behnens.
 One article was paper clipped to the top.
 When I saw it, I knew instantly why I ‘d been summoned and why I was there.”

 “What in the fuck is this?” he asked.